MaastrichtU-CDS/argos-1/README.md

-# ARGOS Standard Procedures
+# ARtificial Intelligence for Gross tumour vOlume Segmentation (ARGOS) Standard Procedures

-## ARtificial Intelligence for Gross tumour vOlume Segmentation
+## ARGOS Standard Procedures

 ### A : Setting up an ARGOS XNAT dicom collection for your clinic
 _The objective of this part is to get a working XNAT docker instance set up locally on your clinic side, and prepare it to receive DICOM data_